dfinity/motoko/design/OrthogonalPersistence.md

 ### Old Stable Memory
 The old stable memory remains equally accessible as secondary memory with the new support.

-## Possible Extensions
+## Current Limitations
-The following extensions or optimization could be applied in the future:
+* Optimization potential for statically known objects: Currently, compile-time-known objects are always dynamically allocated.
+For an improved performance and size, they could be shared in the dynamic heap by remembering them in an additional pool table.
+The pool table needs to be registered as a transient GC root and recreated on canister upgrades.
-* 64-bit memory: Extend the main memory to 64-bit by using Wasm64, see https://github.com/dfinity/motoko/pull/4136.
-The memory layout would need to be extended.
-Moreover, it would be beneficial to introduce a dynamic partition table for the GC.
-Ideally, stable heap support is directly rolled out for 64-bit to avoid complicated memory layout upgrades from 32-bit to 64-bit.
+* The compact pointer representation only allows 32 GB.
+Moreover, the GC is also limited to 32 GB because it uses a static partition table.
-* Object pooling: Compile-time-known objects can be shared in the dynamic heap by remembering them in an additional pool table.
-The pool table needs to be registered as a transient GC root and is recreated on canister upgrades.
+* The floating point display format differs in Wasm64 for special values, e.g. `nan` becomes `NaN`.
+There is currently no support for hexadecimal floating point text formatting.

-## Related PRs
+* Workaround for Rust needed to build PIC (position-independent code) libraries.
+Explicit use of `emscripten` via LLVM IR.

-* IC with stable main memory support: https://github.com/luc-blaeser/ic/tree/luc/stable-heap-on-release
+* `ic-wasm` would need to be extended to support memory64 and passive data segments.
+The Wasm optimizations in `test/bench` are thus currently deactivated.
-* Wasm64 Support for Motoko: https://github.com/dfinity/motoko/pull/4136
+* The Wasm profiler is no longer applicable because the underlying `parity-wasm` crate seems deprecated.
+A re-implementation of the profiler would be needed.